0bserver07/Deploy-To-Baseten/readme.md

 This is the model that I would like to deploy on Baseten, it is a Speaker Diarization model that uses the HuggingFace pipeline (pyannote library).

 - [Link](https://huggingface.co/pyannote/speaker-diarization-3.1)

+- In another example, that will be posted later, we have transcribed the audio file to text, and then we will use the speaker diarization model to identify the speakers in the audio file.
+- speaker diarization is a the task of determining "who spoke when" in an audio file.

 - It requires the end-user to sign a few agreements before using the model.
 Once that's done, we can test the model offline within a script, then integrate it with Baseten.